 The Rector of the University of Glasgow is elected by the registered students of the University and the main role of the Rector is to represent the University’s students.

 Glasgow is lucky to be one of only five universities to have a Rector.
 The Rector has a number of key duties representing students.
-He/she is expected to attend meetings of Court, the governing body of the University, to work closely with the SRC, and to bring student concerns to the attention of the University’s managers.
+They are expected to attend meetings of Court, the governing body of the University, and to work closely with the SRC in order to aid in bringing student concerns to the attention of the University’s managers.